Wario Land: Super Mario Land 3: Reception

-In the United States, it was the top-selling Game Boy game in March 1994 and April 1994.
+In the United States, it was the top-selling Game Boy game in March and April 1994.
 By 1997, 4 million units had been sold worldwide.
 The game has sold 5.19 million copies worldwide to date.

+In Weekly Famicom Tsūshin, the four reviewers gave mixed opinions on whether the game was appropriately difficult or not for an action game.
+Two reviews felt that Wario moved a bit too slow in the game while another two said it lacked the freshness of the Mario games with one preferring Super Mario Land.
+The fourth reviewer found the game to be surprisingly fun, and admired small details within the game like the save data being erased with a bomb.

 Game Informer's Ben Reeves called it the 13th best Game Boy game and called it the most successful spin-off from the Mario series.
 In the United Kingdom, it was the top-selling Game Boy game for three months in 1994, from May to July.

 GamePro named it the best Game Boy game at the 1994 Consumer Electronics Show, praising the new power-ups and the multiple endings.
-In their later review, they deemed the game "faster, more challenging, and more fun than its hand-held predecessors."
+In their later review, they deemed the game faster, more challenging, and more fun than its hand-held predecessors.
 They particularly commented that the backgrounds were not as cluttered as in the previous games, making the action easier to follow, that the music was less obtrusive, and that the sprites were better detailed.
 The four reviewers of Electronic Gaming Monthly gave it a unanimous 7 out of 10, criticizing that the game is too easy but praising the new power-ups and strong graphics.
-Power Unlimited gave the game a review score of 85% writing: "Super addictive, long and varied and therefore a worthy successor to the first two super successful parts of Super Mario Land."
+Power Unlimited gave the game a review score of 85%, describing it addictive, long and varied, and called it a worthy successor to the first two Super Mario Land titles.

-Pocket Gamer awarded the Virtual Console re-release a 9 out of 10, insisting that "this is a Nintendo classic that you must play – especially if you never have before."
-Nintendo Life similarly awarded the game 9 out of 10, praising the game as being "some of the best platforming the Game Boy system has to offer."
+Pocket Gamer awarded the Virtual Console re-release a 9 out of 10.
+Nintendo Life similarly awarded the game 9 out of 10, praising the game as one of the best platforming games for the Game Boy system.